 Toddlers: One–Two Years

-Your toddler is learning all the time—from you, her role model for everything!
-It’s important you teach her to eat a variety of healthy foods.
+Your toddler is learning all the time—from you, their role model for everything!
+It’s important you teach them to eat a variety of healthy foods.
 With a little planning, your whole family can enjoy the same foods at mealtime.
 Toddlers eat best when mealtimes are relaxed, and they don’t feel pressured to eat more than they want.
 To learn more about feeding your toddler:

 Preschoolers: Three–Five Years

 Preschoolers are naturally social, and they love sharing family meals.
 They also love to help in the kitchen, and can do many simple cooking tasks with your support and supervision.
 Cooking and eating together are great ways to learn about new foods and to enjoy being with each other.
-When you offer healthy meals and snacks on a regular schedule, you can trust your preschooler to know how much he should eat to grow the size he is meant to be.
+When you offer healthy meals and snacks on a regular schedule, you can trust your preschooler to know how much they should eat to grow the size they are meant to be.

 Food and Feeding